-I awoke very excited, because I knew today was the day that the crew would start installing the septic system on our beach lot here in Maya Beach, Belize, Central America.
-After gulping way to much Belize coffee, I jumped into “The Bull” and headed over to the lot, some 5 minutes from my rental cabana.
+I awoke very excitedly because I knew today was the day that the crew would start installing the septic system on our beach lot here in Maya Beach, Belize, Central America.
+After gulping way too much Belize coffee, I jumped into “The Bull” and headed over to the lot, some 5 minutes from my rental cabana.

 So as a previous owner of homes with septics in the U.S., and knowing much more than anyone should about them, I expected to see a big hole being excavated and a truck with a big cement tank waiting to be lifted into the hole below.
 So color me “WTF” when I arrive and find this lone worker, standing in a hole about 2 ft deep with a shovel!
 I ask him “are you digging this septic tank hole with that little shovel”? and he smiles and says “si senior”.
 Now let me set the stage, with this guy and his shovel, in the full sun, with a temp about 85 degrees F., digging one monster fu*king hole!

 Creating my septic tank and field!
-Remember, average worker in Belize makes $2.50 per hour!
+Remember, the average worker in Belize makes $2.50 per hour!

-So I arrive this morning to find about ten guys, standing around the hole and steel jail, with shovels, making cement on the ground and shoveling it into the cage that now has forms around the bottom.
-It appears that these guys are actually making my septic tank from scratch !
-Well I’ll be whoop-assed by a bunch of neglected spider monkeys if that isn’t pretty awesome.
+So I arrive this morning to find about ten guys, standing around the hole and steel jail, with shovels, making cement on the ground and shoveling it into the cage that now has formed around the bottom.
+It appears that these guys are actually making my septic tank from scratch!
+Well, I’ll be whoop-assed by a bunch of neglected spider monkeys if that isn’t pretty awesome.

 So I go in for a dip in my “Caribbean Lap Pool”, and after watching these guys working this hard in the sun and heat, head back to the Cabana for a tall cool one.

 Took this photo of our lot this morning during my swim time, in crystal clear warm water.